What Is the Right of First Refusal?

 How the Right of First Refusal Affects Sellers and Buyers?

 If you are a seller of a property, you can benefit from the right of first refusal.
 In case that the market is full of similar properties that are generally low in price, you can sell the property to the holder of the right and get the price that might be higher than the price when selling it to someone else.

 On the other hand, if you are a buyer purchasing the property, you have many possibilities to profit from the right of first refusal contract.
-You have the right to be informed by the owner when the owner decides to sell the property.
+You have the right to notice by the owner when the owner decides to sell the property.
 If you are a tenant, you can prepare for the transaction before the period of actual buying of the property comes.
-You can have a good amount of time to save money for a down payment, or you can choose to improve your credit score.
+You have time to save money for a down payment, or to improve your credit score.
 As a holder of the ROFR, you can also discuss the price before it hits the market.
 This gives you a significant advantage when comparing to other potential buyers.

-Both parties have an interest in making a contract that declares the ROFR.
-The holder can pay the lower price for the property, while the owner can have cash in hand at the right time when the ROFR allows the transaction.
+Both parties have an interest in making a contract that declares the ROFR clause.
+The holder can pay the lower price for the property, while the owner can have cash in hand at the right time when the ROFR agreement allows the transaction.
 The ROFR sets forth a future price.
-Both parties can have certainty about a future price, time, and other arrangements to avoid a bidding war.
+Both parties in the joint venture can have certainty about a future price, time, and other arrangements to avoid a bidding war.
 If the holder cannot meet the terms of the ROFR in the future, the seller is free to sell the property to someone else in the future.

 How Long the Right of First Refusal Is Valid?